nikola43/solana-vrf/README.md

 ### 3. Initialize the VRF config

-After deployment, call `initialize` with your desired admin, authority (oracle signer), treasury, and fee.
+After deployment, call `initialize` with your desired admin, authority (oracle signer), fee_per_word, and max_num_words.
 This can be done via the test suite or a custom script.

 ### 4. Run the backend oracle